 Other than the first year of life, there is no other developmental period during which individuals grow more than during the period of adolescence.
 These years are the time to form positive habits that will improve adolescents’ long-term health and wellbeing.
-Three behaviors in particular will make a difference to support health into adulthood: eating a nutritious diet, being active, and getting a good night’s sleep.,, On a typical day, almost one third of 4- to 19-year-olds consume fast food and high school students sleep fewer hours per night than they need.
+Three behaviors in particular will make a difference to support health into adulthood: eating a nutritious diet, being active, and getting a good night’s sleep.,, On a typical day, almost 40 percent of calories among 2-18 year olds comes from solid fats and sugars, and high school students sleep fewer hours per night than they need.
 Almost one-third of adolescents spend at least three hours a day watching television, recreationally.
 Family factors, like siblings being active and support from parents, can help adolescents get and stay active.

 Resources on Nutrition in Adolescence

 - Let’s Move! is First Lady Michelle Obama’s initiative to reduce childhood obesity through healthier diets and exercise.
 Let’s Move! offers ideas for action for adolescents, parents, schools, clinicians, communities, faith-based institutions and more.